 Policy E4: Evening Economy

-4.141 The extent of the shopping area, where new development may be approved, is expected to remain broadly as it is now.
+4.149 The extent of the shopping area, where new development may be approved, is expected to remain broadly as it is now.
 However the need to sustain and enhance Durham City centre means that opportunities to improve its retail provision should be taken when they arise through redevelopment and changes of use.
 Development that increases the range and diversity of retail ownerships, and quality of shops and shopping experience for residents, visitors and those working in the City will be supported.
 The policies reflect the quickly changing retail environment and a need for flexible commercial space to maintain the vitality and viability of the City centre as set out in NPPF Chapter 7: Ensuring the vitality of town centres (para.
 85).
-The Grimsey Review 2 (Grimsey et al, 2018) a review of retail in Britain states in the Foreword “The fundamental structure of Britain’s town centres has changed from goods transactions to one of consumption of food and experiential services including health and beauty”.
+The Grimsey Review 2 (Grimsey et al, 2018), a review of retail in Britain, states in the Foreword “The fundamental structure of Britain’s town centres has changed from goods transactions to one of consumption of food and experiential services including health and beauty”.

 4.160 There are a number of sites outside the City Centre as defined in Proposals Map 6 where planned development will result in an increase of people living or working in the centre.
 These new developments must ensure that the needs of those living, working or visiting the centre are accommodated: this includes mitigation measures for the generation of additional traffic as stated in transport Policies T1 and T2.

-4.143 New developments must be designed to the highest standards and respect and enhance the Conservation Area and the historic City centre (see also Policies H2 and H4).
+4.151 New developments must be designed to the highest standards and respect and enhance the Durham City Conservation Area and the historic City centre (see also Policies H2 and H4).
 The NPPF (para.
 124, 125) states the importance of good design in planning.
 Careful consideration should be given to the access requirements of pedestrians, cyclists, public transport, cars and emergency vehicles in the design and layout of new development.
 Advice should be available on the design of shop fronts including security blinds for doors and windows.

 Justification for Policies E3 and E4